Boolean data type: Lisp and Scheme

 This approach (any value can be used as a Boolean value) was retained in most Lisp dialects (Common Lisp, Scheme, Emacs Lisp), and similar models were adopted by many scripting languages, even ones having a distinct Boolean type or Boolean values; although which values are interpreted as false and which are true vary from language to language.
 In Scheme, for example, the false value is an atom distinct from the empty list, so the latter is interpreted as true.
 Common Lisp, on the other hand, also provides the dedicated boolean type, derived as a specialization of the symbol.

 Pascal, Ada, and Haskell

-The language Pascal (1970) introduced the concept of programmer-defined enumerated types.
+The language Pascal (1970) popularized the concept of programmer-defined enumerated types, previously available with different nomenclature in COBOL, FACT and JOVIAL.
 A built-in Boolean data type was then provided as a predefined enumerated type with values FALSE and TRUE.
 By definition, all comparisons, logical operations, and conditional statements applied to and/or yielded Boolean values.
 Otherwise, the Boolean type had all the facilities which were available for enumerated types in general, such as ordering and use as indices.
 In contrast, converting between Booleans and integers (or any other types) still required explicit tests or function calls, as in ALGOL 60.
 This approach (Boolean is an enumerated type) was adopted by most later languages which had enumerated types, such as Modula, Ada, and Haskell.